foluke-ui-kit/svg-icons-kit/README.md

 # svg-icons-kit

-A simple toolkit for loading SVG Icons in your react projects (asana)
+A simple toolkit for loading SVG Icons in your react projects

 ## Installation